ppy/osu-wiki/news/2018-02-22-osu-mania-7k-world-cup-ro16-recap.md

 —Blocko

 *"The mappool was ok overall, though we might have had a few problems with Ro16 quality-wise and it might have been more unbalanced than usual.
-We have received a lot of positive feedback and constructive criticism - this will no doubt help us grow as map selectors, and improve the mappools for the later stages."
+We have received a lot of positive feedback and constructive criticism - this will no doubt help us grow as map selectors, and improve the mappools for the later stages."*

 —aitor98

+*quote from spoonguy*

+—spoonguy

 ### Mappool Statistics: